PyPop: Python for Population Genomics

 Source code

-PyPop is free software (sometimes referred to as open source software) and the source code is released under the terms of the “copyleft” GNU General Public License, or GPL (http://www.gnu.org/licenses/gpl.html).
+PyPop is free software (sometimes referred to as open source software) and the source code is released under the terms of the “copyleft” GNU General Public License, or GPL (https://www.gnu.org/licenses/gpl.html) (specifically GPLv2, but any later version applies).
 All source code is available and maintained on our GitHub website.

 How to cite PyPop